egomolka/vue-money-format/README.md

 - locale: Language and country information, such as 'en' or 'en-US'.
 Defaults to 'en'
 - currency-code: ISO 4217 3-character alpha code in upper or lower case.
 Defaults to 'USD'
 - subunits-value: Set to true if value is denominated in subunits, such as cents.
 Defaults to false
+- subunits-to-units: Set this only if you need to deviate from the minor unit value provided by ISO 4217.
+If you set this, the subunits-value option will be ignored.
 - hide-subunits: Do not display the subunits.
-Defaults to false
+Defaults to false.
+If you set this to true, the supplemental-precision option will be ignored.
+- supplemental-precision: Add extra precision digits beyond what is specified in ISO 4217.
+For example, a value of $2.2716 will normally be displaced as $2.27.
+If you set supplemental-precision to 1, it will be displayed as $2.272.

 ## References